General relativity: gravitation and curvature of space-time

 What if the most visible force in our everyday lives was not a force but a property of space-time?

-In order to explain the conceptual trajectory that will lead us from Galileo-Newton space-time to the space-time of special relativity and then general relativity, the Summer school will very much rely on mathematics, which are at the very heart of our modern understanding of physics.
+In order to explain the conceptual trajectory that will lead us from Galileo-Newton space-time to the space-time of special relativity and then general relativity, the pre-university week will very much rely on mathematics, which are at the very heart of our modern understanding of physics.
 No prerequisites are required beyond a 1st year high school background, except for the desire to follow the reasoning that laid the foundations for modern physics in its original and universal language.
 Furthermore, the participants will have the opportunity to choose a group research project among several topics (some involving mathematics and others not).

 - Where and when